HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 Also, due to connection coalescing (connection reuse), in some instances if two hostnames resolve over DNS to the same IP and use the same TLS certificate and version, then the client could reuse the same connection across both hostnames.
 Therefore, it is not uncommon to see a waterfall request with a mix of both HTTP/2 and HTTP/3, depending on the number of hosts and TLS certificates used.

 At a page level, about 15% of requests  offer an `alt-svc` header.
-These vary between syntax that offer QUIC, one of the various H3 pre-release versions (officially HTTP/3 is not standardised at the time o f writing, but it's in the very final stages).
-Some sites will advertise support for multiple versions of QUIC, eg: `quic=":443"; ma=2592000; v="39,43,46,50"`, while some will only offer one version.
+These vary between syntax that offer QUIC, one of the various H3 pre-release versions (officially HTTP/3 is not standardized at the time of writing, but it's in the very final stages).
+Some sites will advertise support for multiple versions of QUIC, for example `quic=":443"; ma=2592000; v="39,43,46,50"`, while some will only offer one version.
 The most common advertisement of the `alt-svc` is `"h3-27=":443"; ma=86400, h3-28=":443"; ma=86400, h3-29=":443"; ma=86400, h3=":443"; ma=86400"`, across 11% of all `alt-svc` responses.
-This header instructs clients that it supports HTTP/33 versions 27, 28 and 29, with a max-age of 24 hours.
+This header instructs clients that it supports HTTP/33 versions 27, 28 and 29, with a `max-age` of 24 hours.

 In instances where `alt-svc` was present, most sites were appending version numbers as they adopt support for new protocol versions, however there were many cases where sites were using the [`clear`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/`alt-svc) directive to invalidate previously advertised support.

 At the time of this writing the most recent version of the <a hreflang="en" href="https://datatracker.ietf.org/doc/html/draft-ietf-quic-http-34">HTTP/3 spec</a> is version 34.
 However, only 0.01% of responses report this latest version.
 When viewing details of `alt-svc` at a request level, version 27 is the most commonly requested version in response headers.
 The server will indicate the preferred versions in order from left to right.
 6% of requests will report `h3-27` in the first instance preferred, with 28 and 29 as alternate versions offered in the same response.
 2% of responses will offer `h3-29` as the only preferred version for upgrade.
 QUIC as the preferred protocol update, receives a mere 0.11%, mostly due to outdated servers reporting this incorrectly.
-In reality there were litlle differences technically from `h3-29` onwards and most implementations froze versions at that, awaiting the official launch of `h3`.
+In reality there were little differences technically from `h3-29` onwards and most implementations froze versions at that, awaiting the official launch of `h3`.

-Most `alt-svc` reported a max-age of only 24 hours, which is the default if not specified.
-The longest max-age reported for `alt-svc` was 30 days or 2592000 seconds.
+Most `alt-svc` reported a `max-age` of only 24 hours, which is the default if not specified.
+The longest `max-age` reported for `alt-svc` was 30 days or 2592000 seconds.

 {{ figure_markup(
   image="webpagetest-alt-svc-example.png",